 Car Accidents: Leading Cause of Death Among College Students

-Car accidents on college campuses rarely raise many eyebrows because of the stereotypes associated with college students and their driving abilities.
+college campus car accidents rarely raise many eyebrows because of the stereotypes associated with college students and their driving abilities.
 The high density of people is also a very real factor that shouldn’t go unnoticed.
 While some students may choose to drive to classes at some of the nation’s larger schools, most students walk to and from class.
 The combination of high foot traffic and high vehicle traffic makes accidents on campus all too likely.

 Car accidents are the number one leading cause of death among college students.
 Although that fact is fairly well known, it’s important enough to be restated.
 However, UAF has a leg up on some other universities because of the small number of students with cars; only 23% of students bring cars on campus.